DaVinci Resolve vs. Premiere Pro: 2024 Winner Revealed!

 Premiere Pro was one of the first non-linear editing systems.
 It used to be available for macOS alone, but now you can find a compatible version for pretty much any operating system you want.

-Adobe Premiere Pro is a video editing software that is used to create commercials, films, television shows, and online videos.
+It is a video editing software that is used majorly to create commercials, films, television shows, and online videos.
 It also has audio editing capabilities.
 It is a comprehensive video editing software application that can be purchased separately or as part of the Adobe Creative Cloud Suite.
 On creative projects, Premiere Pro is frequently used alongside After Effects and Photoshop.

-To truly know the difference between the two we need to compare a bunch of stuff.
-These include its UI and Usability, music, audio, color grading, pricing, and a lot more.
+To truly know the difference between the two we need to compare a bunch of stuff, including their UI and usability, music, audio, color grading, pricing,etc. Lets begin:

 Both tools have a learning curve, but Adobe Premiere Pro has been around longer and is easier to grasp.
 It employs traditional layers like most editing softwares on the market.
 DVR’s Fusion or Color section of the program employs nodes, which can be intimidating to new users.

-Adobe Premiere Pro includes an NLE Timeline interface that uses Sequences, which can contain an audio track, video, picture, or any supported media.
-This sequence tracks ease Premiere Pro’s organizing model.
+Adobe Premiere Pro includes an NLE Timeline interface that uses Sequences, which can contain an audio track, video clips, picture, or any supported media.
+This sequence tracks Premiere Pro’s organizing model.
 The panels can be rearranged, and your workspace can be saved.
 The ability to reorganize makes things more accessible and increases productivity.

 DVR, on the other hand, employs a Freeform Timeline Editor, which divides the user interface into multiple sections.
 Cut & Edit, Fusion, Color, Fairlight, and Deliver are the five sections available here.
 All of these sections function exactly as their names suggest.
 Fusion is a motion graphics tool and Fairlight is an audio editing tool.